digabi/abikit-browser/README.md

 Digabios is currently (18.6.2020) based on Debian Stretch.
 Stretch is using `pyqt5 5.7` which uses `Webkit 538` and that matches the version used in `Safari 7`. https://packages.debian.org/stretch/python-pyqt5

 Next planned debian for Digabios is Buster.
-Buster is using `pyqt5 5.11` which uses `Webkit 602` and that matches the version used in `Safari 10` https://packages.debian.org/buster/python-pyqt5
+Buster is using `pyqt5 5.11` https://packages.debian.org/buster/python-pyqt5

+(I wasn't able to get Webkit version for 5.11, closest info is for `pyqt5 5.10` which uses `Webkit 602` and that matches the version used in `Safari 10`)

 If you have apt, you can check your systems pyqt5 version with command `apt list python-pyqt5`